-Two studies released late in 2018 found that autism rates have increased significantly.
-Both of the studies relied on the same pool of data taken from the 2016 National Survey of Children’s Health.
+Two studies have found that autism rates have increased significantly.
+Both of the studies relied on the same pool of data taken from the National Survey of Children’s Health.

 These two new reports found that 1 out of every 40 children has the disorder — a number that’s much higher than the CDC’s.

 The First Report

 The first study was published online on November 26th in the journal Pediatrics, and was led by Michael Kogan, director of the Office of Epidemiology and Research at the Health Resources and Services Administration.

 This study found its data by surveying the parents of more than 43,000 children between the ages of 3 and 17.
 The survey asked the parents whether their children had ever gotten an autism diagnosis, and whether the child was still struggling with the disorder.